jah2488/elm-companies/README.md

 #### Product Sampling

 * [SoPost](https://www.sopost.com/) - SoPost is a product sampling platform.
-Users access our technology predominantly through in-app browsers, and we chose Elm because it gives us confidence that our user interfaces will perform how we intend.
-We use Elm for all of our public UIs and the majority of our internal tools.
-Currently, [Our GH repo](https://github.com/SoPost) is all private, but we are looking to open up some of the technology we've developed.
 Nearly always hiring in Newcastle & Edinburgh (UK).